BeautifulPilgrim/MauiAudio/README.md

 Based from [.NET Podcasts - Sample Application](https://github.com/microsoft/dotnet-podcasts#net-podcasts---sample-application)

+## Intro

+An Audio Plugin in MAUI with native control.

 A code novice, please forgive me if the documentation or code is not standardized.
 If you can help improve it, I would be very grateful!

 ## Installation